 Differences in Mortality Rates Across States

 The study found a clear difference in mortality rates across states, possibly due to racial composition or the resident’s overall health.
 In 2016, mortality rates from falls for older white male adults were higher than any other ethnic group.
-This is why there is a higher mortality rate among Wisconsin residents than in Alabama due to the higher proportion of white older adults in the state.
+This is why Wisconsin residents have a higher mortality rate than Alabama due to the higher proportion of older white adults in the state.

-Another reason for such a startling difference between mortality rates among states is differential injury coding practices.
-Also, some states employ medical examiners while others employ coroners for completing death certificates.
+Another reason for the startling difference between state mortality rates is differential injury coding practices.
+Also, some states employ medical examiners while others employ coroners to complete death certificates.
 In 2012, a coding patterns study reported that coroners recorded 14% fewer fall deaths than medical examiners.

 With any study, there are certain limitations, and in the case of deaths from falls in the United States study, there are four limitations.

-The study provides recommendations for the increasing deaths from falls among older adults aged 65 and above, and these include introducing screening for fall risk and addressing the risk factors such as gait problems and polypharmacy (the intake of more than 5 medications at a time).
+The study provides recommendations for the increasing deaths from falls among older adults aged 65 and above, and these include introducing screening for fall risk and addressing the risk factors such as gait problems and polypharmacy (the intake of more than five medications at a time.).

 Solutions that target multiple risk factors are the key to effectively reducing the mortality rate from fall accidents.
 Healthcare providers should also conduct annual wellness visits where they keep track of the elderly’s medical records, educate them on prevention strategies, and help select the right interventions.